TrackPoint, trackpad & UltraNav keyboards

 KPD0035 part numbersKPH0035 part numbersKPH0035 user guide

 The IBM TrackPoint Space Saver Keyboard series could be seen as a NetVista-era take on the earlier RT3200 keyboard.
-It largely follows the same format as the RT3200 but includes some design elements like the top frame shape and the ThinkPad-style page back and forward buttons flanking the arrow keys that were typical of NetVista-era keyboards, making this an 89 (US English) or 90 (rest of world) key keyboard.
-They're also made by Chicony for IBM.
+It largely follows the same format as the RT3200 but includes some design cues from other late IBM PC keyboards like the IBM Preferred Pro Keyboard as evidenced by its top frame shape.
+It also has period ThinkPad-style Page Back and Page Forward buttons flanking the arrow keys, making this an 89 (ANSI), 90 (ISO) or 94 (JIS) key keyboard.
 KPD0035 is the PS/2 version with a PS/2 mouse pass-through port and KPH0035 is the USB version with a two-port USB hub.
-Both have four cable routing channels on the bottom and a TrackPoint IV pointing stick.
-They were introduced in 2001 and discontinued in 2003.
-They are known for having a particularly tall pointing stick that some users find sticks out a bit too much, as well as having a particularly long cable.
+Both have four cable routing channels and a cable winding bar on the bottom, and a TrackPoint IV pointing stick.
+The cable and stick are both known for being particularly long and tall respectively.
+They were made by Chicony for IBM, introduced in 2001 and discontinued relatively quickly in 2003.

 Classic ThinkPad style keyboards